 Species: Grampus griseus (Cuvier, 1812)

 Adults of both sexes reach about 4 meters in length and weigh about 500 kg.
-The body is proportioned, the rostrum is almost absent and the front is rounded, but not globe-shaped as in the pilot whales.
-During the life the livery is discolored and in the old individuals the head can become completely white.
-Adults have many scars on the skin that are clearly visible, especially on the front part of the body, which contribute to its white coloration.
+The body is well-proportioned, the rostrum absent, and the forehead convex but not globular as in pilot whales.
+Throughout life, the livery discolors, and in the elderly, the head may turn completely white.
+Adults have visible light scratches on the skin, especially on the front part of the body, which contribute to their white coloration.
 Newborns are dark, blackish-brown in coloration.

-The Risso's dolphins form small groups of 7-15 individuals that often spread out while searching for food.
-These dolphins feed mainly on cephalopods but also occasionally on small fish.
+The Risso's dolphins form small groups of 7-15 individuals that often thin out while searching for food.
+They feed mainly on cephalopods but also occasionally on small fish.
 From their stomach contents, it has been observed that they feed on neritic species belonging to the Teuthidae family.

-The species is abundant in tropical and temperate waters of the world's oceans and generally lives on the continental shelf.
-In the Mediterranean, the the Risso’s dolphin is described as a predominantly pelagic species living between 500 and 2000 meters with a preference for the upper part of the escarpment between 500 and 1000 meters.
+Risso's dolphins are cetaceans abundant in tropical and temperate waters of the world's oceans and generally live on the continental shelf escarpment.
+In the Mediterranean, the species is described as predominantly pelagic, living between 500 and 2000 meters, with a preference for the upper part of the continental slope between 500 and 1000 meters.

-Among the most important threats, in the Mediterranean Sea, is bycatch: in Spain and Italy, the gears involved are longline systems and gillnets.
-Although in the Mediterranean there is no evidence of strandings of the species directly attributable to noise pollution, the Risso’s dolphin, being a deep-diving pelagic species, is considered at risk.
-Like other odontocetes in the Mediterranean, stingrays are also impacted by chemical pollution.
+The most significant threat in the Mediterranean Sea is bycatch; in Spain and Italy, the fishing gears involved are longline systems and gill nets.
+Other potential problems include disturbance by boats and ingestion of plastic.
+Although there is no evidence of Risso's dolphin strandings directly linked to noise pollution in the Mediterranean, the species, being a pelagic deep-diver, is considered at risk.
+Like other odontocetes in the Mediterranean, Riss's dolphins are also impacted by chemical pollution.

-Risso's dolphin is a rare species in the study area and is not present (or not sighted) every year.
-However, over time it has been possible, thanks to photo-identification, to catalog a total of 45 individuals.
+The Risso's dolphin is a rare species in the study area and is not present (or not sighted) every year.
+However, over time it has been possible, thanks to photo identification, to catalog a total of 45 individuals.

-Some of them show strong fidelity to the site; in particular, 10 individuals have been frequenting the study area for 16 years.
-The photo-identification analysis on scars and scratches of grampus, also allowed to verify the stability over time of these marks, which are therefore useful for long-term photo-identification.
+Some animals show strong site fidelity; ten individuals, in particular, have been frequenting the study area for 16 years.
+Photo-identification analyses on scars and scratches also verified the stability of these marks over time, which are therefore valid for long-term photo-identification.

-In the waters of Ischia, Risso’s dolphins have been the subject of a serious episode of anthropogenic disturbance, due to interactions with numerous pleasure boats.
-The boats, unintentionally, have “pushed" the animals towards land, bottling them up and putting them at risk of stranding.
+In the waters of Ischia, grampus have been the subject of a severe episode of anthropogenic disturbance, due to interactions with the numerous recreational boats.
+The boats unintentionally "pushed" the animals toward land, bottling them up and putting them at risk of stranding.

-The acoustic repertoire of the Risso’s dolphin is still poorly studied.
+The acoustic repertoire of the grampus is still poorly studied.
 The species, like other delphinids, emits both clicks, whistles, and pulsed sounds.

-Whistles appear to be rarer, and emitted at frequencies between 5 and 20 kHz; the Risso’s dolphin also emits low-frequency vocalizations with a strong harmonic component.
+Whistles are rarer and emitted at frequencies between 5 and 20 kHz; the species also emits low-frequency vocalizations with a powerful harmonic component.

-Our study attempts to characterize the acoustic behavior of the species in the study area to define a vocal catalog of the repertoire of this population.
-Study objectives include: describing combinations of whistles and pulse sounds, determining if acoustic behavior is characteristic of various behavioral states, and determining how group size and composition affect vocalization rates.
+Our study seeks to characterize the acoustic behavior of grampuses in the study area to define a vocal catalog of the repertoire of this population.
+The objectives of the study include: describing combinations of whistles and pulse sounds, determining whether acoustic behavior is characteristic of various behavioral states, and defining how group size and composition affect vocalization rate.